 NEW, but the same

-A Little About Ourselve
+Little About Ourselves

-We, as former members of the U.S. Armed Forces, Contractor, Civil Service, German Air Force, or who had a Hof Air Station or Doebraberg, Germany connection, and who in our reverence for the memory of our departed members, unite to further the aims and objectives of the Hof Reunion Association.
+We, as former members of the U.S. Armed Forces, Contractor, Civil Service, German Air Force, or who had a Hof Air Station or Döebraberg, Germany connection, and who in our reverence for the memory of our departed members, unite to further the aims and objectives of the Hof Reunion Association.

 The Hof Reunion Association holds an annual reunion at various locations throughout the United States and Hof, Germany for the purpose of familiarizing the membership with a geographical knowledge of our great countries and renewing old friendship; holding a memorial service for deceased colleagues; making tours of historical landmarks and National Treasures; discussing past military strategy as opposed to current methodology; providing dependents an educational history of how members of the Association contributed to the National Interest of the United States; providing a platform for the exchange of historical documents; listening to selected Association members, who are professional educators, speak on the price of vigilance; and conducting the Association business, elections and presenting reports.